 Türkiye's Automobile Joint Venture Group (TOGG) invests in the development of a new domestically produced EV which was first delivered in April 2023.

-TOGG is supported by the Turkish Government in the form of tax exemptions and Pronecessary infrastructure R&D.
+TOGG is supported by the Turkish Government in the form of tax exemptions and Production Facility: necessary infrastructure R&D.